meftahi/laravel-analytics/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email freek@Meftahi.be instead of using the issue tracker.

 ## Credits

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## About Spatie
+## About Meftahi
-Spatie is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+Meftahi is a webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://Meftahi.be/opensource).

 ## License